VisionDepth/VisionDepth3D/README.md

 ## Guide Sheet: Install

 ### 📌 System Requirements
-- ✔️ This program runs on python 3.9
+- ✔️ This program runs on python 3.12
+- ✔️ This program has been tested on cuda 12.8
 - ✔️ pip required to install dependancies
 - ✔️ Conda (Optional, Recommended for Simplicity)
 - ❌ Linux/macOS is not officially supported until a more stable solution is found

-### 📌 Step 1: Download the VisionDepth3Dv2 Program
+### 📌 Step 1: Download the VisionDepth3Dv3 Program
 - 1️⃣ Download the VisionDepth3D zip file from the official download source. (green button)
 - 2️⃣ Extract the zip file to your desired folder (e.g., c:\user\VisionDepth3D).
-- 3️⃣ Download Backwards warp model [Here](https://drive.google.com/file/d/1uHAceuTt_E5uamILk3VfGgFSQFIQqbjc/view?usp=drive_link) and put in weights folder
+- 3️⃣ Download Backwards warp model [Here](https://drive.google.com/file/d/1BbcWwWR0IrQEIIuVFiTB0biosYn5DcOz/view?usp=sharing) and put in weights folder

 ### 📌 Step 2: Check if PyTorch with CUDA Support is installed
 🔍 Find Your CUDA Version: